 We access demographic information, including income, race, and ethnicity, for the subset of transactions in our sample with valid loan information using successful loan applications for home purchases made publicly-available through the Home Mortgage Disclosure Act (HMDA).
 HMDA data provide information on the year of origination, property census tract, loan amount, application purpose, lender institution's name, and select applicant demographics and are available for the full period of transactions in our sample.
-We match approved HMDA loan applications to transactions based on the year of transaction, the census tract of the home, the approximate loan amount, and lender name.
-This procedure matches approximately 70% of the original Zillow transactions with a mortgage.
-Additional information on the HMDA-ZTRAX matching procedure and its performance can be found in Appendix A.
+We match approved HMDA loan applications to transactions based on the year of transaction, census tract, approximate loan amount, and lender name.
+This procedure matches approximately 70% of the original Zillow transactions conditional on the transaction having data on a mortgage.
+We provide additional information on this matching procedure in Appendix A.

 Our final dataset includes over 1.8 million transactions of 1.04 million residential parcels located within or near areas protected by 80 USACE-constructed levee systems, which include a total of 116 unique levee segments.
-Additional data used in our analysis include topographic information from the US Geological Survey's (USGS) 3D Elevation Program (3DEP); authoritative hydrography boundaries from the USGS's National Hydrography Dataset Plus, Version 2.1 (NHD); counts of county-level flooding events from the National Oceanic and Atmospheric Administration (NOAA); and aggregate flood insurance take-up and claims data from the National Flood Insurance Program (NFIP).
-We provide further information on these data sources in Appendix A in addition to detailed descriptive statistics in Appendix Table A1.
+Additional data that we use include authoritative hydrography boundaries from the USGS's National Hydrography Dataset Plus, Version 2.1 (NHD); counts of county-level flooding events from the National Oceanic and Atmospheric Administration (NOAA); and aggregate flood insurance take-up and claims data from the National Flood Insurance Program (NFIP).
+We provide further information on these data sources in Appendix A, including detailed descriptive statistics in Appendix Table A1.